LF-digitala-kanaler/LFDS/content/components/web/supportive-microinteractions/modal.md

       A modal is not intended to take up the full width and height of a page, even less so forcing the user to scroll to read its entirety.
 In that case, a separate page might be a better choice.

+      A modal is usually used to display visual a comparison between different states for exempel full and half insurance whats included.

       ## Please consider